Central Logistics Base

 The Central Logistics Base (Централна логистичка база) is the main central logistics unit of the Serbian Armed Forces.
 It is under the direct command of the General Staff.

 History

 The 608th Rear Base, was formed on November 16, 1992, under direct command of the General Staff.
 The origins of 608th Rear Base date back to 1953, when Procurement Base for the Imported Materiel of Yugoslav People's Army was established.
-The base was transformed on 20 November 1961.
+The base was transformed in 1961.
 In 1987 Technical-Supply Base of Yugoslav Ministry of Defence was formed.

 Central Logistics Base was formed on 15 December 2006 with reorganization of 608th Rear Base and subordinating storage facilities of 793rd Rear Base as well as 524th and 201st Logistics base.

 Tasks

 The main task of Central Logistics Base is providing units and institutions of Serbian Armed Forces with basic moveable materiel and reserve parts, ordnance and fuels, quartermaster, medical and vet moveable supplies.
 It is also in charge of maintenance of special-purpose resources, ordnance and missiles, fuels and wiring.